 - Add more veggies.
 While you're roasting your tomatoes, throw some squash, broccoli, or Brussels sprouts on the baking sheet, and roast all of your vegetables at once.

-🔪 How To Make Miso Noodles with Roasted Tomatoes
+🔪 How To Make Easy Miso Noodles

 *See recipe card below for printable instructions.